remix-run/react-router/docs/Introduction.md

 import { render } from 'react-dom'

-// First we import some modules... import { Router, Route, Link, browserHistory } from 'react-router'
+// First we import some modules... import { Router, Route, IndexRoute, Link, browserHistory } from 'react-router'

 // Then we delete a bunch of code from App and
 // add some <Link> elements...